Computational-Plant-Science/ml_smart_release/README.md

 Results will be generated in the same input folder, trait.xlsx, which contains trait computation results.

-The other folder with the same name of input images contains all related image results for visualization purposes.
+The other folder with the same name of the input images contains all related image results for visualization purposes.

-They are processed copies of the original images, all the image content information was processed in the proces of traits computation.
+They are processed copies of the original images, and all the image content information was processed in the process of traits computation.

-For advanced users, you can choose to build your local docker container instead of using our prebuilt docker container.
+For advanced users, you can choose to build your local Docker container instead of using our prebuilt Docker container.

-the docker recipe file named as Dockerfile, and it was configured to help built the container with all the necessary libraries.
+The Docker recipe file is named Dockerfile, and it was configured to help build the container with all the necessary libraries.

 1. Build your local container